Support Tokens, Stability Margins, and a New Foundation for Robust LLMs: A Token-Level Stochastic Process Induced by the Embedding Prior

 \begin{theorem}[Transformer stochastic process] Under the assumptions of Theorem~\ref{thm:kolmogorov_consistency}, there exists a unique probability measure $P$ on $(V^\infty,\mathcal F)$ such that for every $n\ge 1$ and every $y_{1:n}\in V^n$,

 where $(Y_t)_{t\ge 1}$ are the coordinate projections on $V^\infty$. \end{theorem}

 This immediately gives a principled interpretation of learning on datasets.
-If $\{y^{(i)}\}_{i=1}^N$ is a collection of variable-length sequences, then (up to truncation) these may be viewed as draws from the same underlying process.
-One may therefore optimize the marginal objective
+If $\{y^{(i)}\}_{i=1}^N$ is a collection of variable-length sequences, these can be viewed as finite-length realizations from the same underlying process.
+One may therefore validly optimize the marginal objective:

-or, if one wishes to retain latent embeddings explicitly, optimize the augmented objective
+or, if one wishes to retain latent embeddings explicitly, optimize the augmented objective:

-where the embedding prior term contributes the model-implied stability / margin regularization.
-This is the probabilistic basis for MAP-style estimation in the transformer setting developed in the previous sections.
+where the embedding prior term contributes the model-implied stability and margin regularization.
+This completes the probabilistic basis for the MAP-style estimation in the transformer setting developed in the previous sections.